Flairck

 Flairck was a Dutch musical ensemble formed in 1978 by guitar virtuoso Erik Visser. and multi-instrumentalist Peter Weekers.
-The group had varying members dependent on the project.
+The group had varying members, depending on the project.
 Their musical style was a blend of folk music, jazz and classical chamber music, with touches of blues.
-The music written by the members of the ensemble was often centred on an album theme and as played with a wide variety of acoustic instruments.
+The music written by the members of the ensemble was often centred on an album theme and was played with a wide variety of acoustic instruments.

-The name of the band was an original composition, derived from the French word flair and the Dutch word vlerk, which means 'a nimble fingered hand' or 'wing', but also 'rowdy young man'.
+The name of the band was derived from the French word flair and the Dutch word vlerk, which means 'a nimble fingered hand' or 'wing', but also 'rowdy young man'.

 History

 Flairck started as an instrumental group, playing acoustic instruments and composing the majority of its own material.
 They play a form of chamber music, classically influenced new "traditional" music.

-The group played in many countries including Indonesia, Japan, Australia, and North and South America.
-The group toured France with Georges Moustaki and recorded an album with producer Mike Batt and singer Maggie Reilly ("Sleight of Hand", EMI).
+The group played in many countries, including Indonesia, Japan, Australia, and North and South America.
+The group toured France with Georges Moustaki and recorded an album with producer Mike Batt and singer Maggie Reilly (Sleight of Hand, EMI).